 On October 8, 2004, the secretary-general reported to the Security Council that he had established a five-member commission of inquiry and reqtiested that it submit its report within three months.
 The commission submitted a full report of its findings on January 25, 2005.
 On March 31, 2005, at the conclusion of long and reportedly difficult negotiations, the Security Council issued Resolution 1593.
 After specifying that the Council was acting under Chapter VII, the resolution stated in its key operative paragraph that the Council "[d]ecides to refer the situation in Darfur since 1 July 2002 to the Prosecutor of the International Criminal Court."
 This resolution was an important event for the United Nations and, no less, for the as yet untested International Criminal Court (ICC).

 Date of Authorship for this Version

 Reisman, W. Michael, "On Paying the Piper: Financial Responsibility for Security Council Referrals to the International Criminal Court" (2005).
 Faculty Scholarship Series.
-Paper 956.
+956.